drewbent/TutorTheAI/README.md

 # Tutor the AI

-## Humans tutoring OpenAI on science concepts
+## Humans tutoring GPT-3 on science concepts

 _"If you want to master something, teach it."_